 Sitting on bench: John Bell Hatcher, whose description of Diplodocus carnegii had been published two years previously

 Figure 6.
 John Bell Hatcher’s reconstruction of the skeleton of Diplodocus (Hatcher 1901:plate XIII).
 Andrew Carnegie had a framed print of this reconstruction at his home at Skibo Castle, and it was seeing this that provoked King Edward VII of England to ask Carnegie for a Diplodocus for the British Museum.
-Hatcher’s reconstruction, now over 120 years old, mostly holds up well: only the forefeet, which were unknown to Hatcher, are badly wrong, with splayed fingers rather then vertical arcade of metacarpals that is now known to make up the sauropod manus.
+Hatcher’s reconstruction, now over 120 years old, mostly holds up well: only the forefeet, which were unknown to Hatcher, are badly wrong, with splayed fingers rather than vertical arcade of metacarpals that is now known to make up the sauropod manus.
 The dragging posture of the tail is also wrong: sauropod tails were held above ground level, and the base of the tail should be distinctly inclined upwards from the sacrum rather than downwards as here.
 The low posture of the neck illustrated by Hatcher was probably not habitual (Taylor et al. 2009), but certainly could be attained in order to drink.

 Figure 7.
 Trial mount of the first Carnegie Diplodocus replica, before it was shipped to London, in the old Exposition Building, downtown Pittsburgh, USA.
 Seated on the plinths, from left to right: preparators Asher W. VanKirk, Arthur S. Coggeshall, and Louis Coggeshall.
 Carnegie Museum photograph #620, taken on 1 or 2 July 1904.